flintlib/flint/doc/source/fexpr.rst

 ``Neg``, the expression ``Mul(3, Add(Neg(x), y))``
 encodes the formula `3 \cdot ((-x)+y)`
 where ``x`` and ``y`` are symbolic variables.

+Symbolic expressions are usually not the best data structure to use directly for heavy-duty computations.
+Functions acting on symbolic expressions will typically convert to a dedicated data structure (e.g. polynomials) internally and (optionally) convert the final result back to a symbolic expression.

+We do not allow embedding arbitrary binary objects such as
+Flint/Arb/Antic/Calcium types as atoms.
+To embed an object in an expression, one has the following options:

+* Represent the object structurally using atoms supported natively by symbolic expressions (for example, an integer polynomial can be represented as a list of coefficients or as an arithmetic expression tree).
+* Introduce a dummy symbol to represent the object, maintaining an external translation table mapping this symbol to the intended value.
+* Encode the object using a string or symbol name (requiring parsing).

 Flat-packed representation
 -----------------------------------------------------------------------